 Benchmark Compatible Numbers

-Benchmark numbers are another form of compatible numbers that third graders are expected to know.
-They end either in 0 or 5 and they make the process of estimating much easier; for example, students can use 25 + 75 to approximate the sum of 27 + 73.
-Mentally calculating a reasonable answer to "about how big" a sum or difference will be demonstrates development of the same skill adults use in situations such as estimating whether savings are sufficient to pay bills.
+Benchmark numbers are another form of compatible numbers that third graders should know.
+These numbers end either in 0 or 5 and make the process of estimating much easier; for example, students can use 25 + 75 to approximate the sum of 27 + 73.
+Using mental math to calculate a reasonable answer to "about how big" a sum or difference will be demonstrates development of the same skill adults use in situations like estimating whether income is sufficient to pay bills.

 Parts of 10 and 20